-Graduation from the Distance Education Program requires satisfactory completion of a series of four
+Graduation from the Distance Education Program requires satisfactory completion of a series of four requirements.

 Each requirement is composed of numerous lessons.
 The lesson is the basic unit of instruction and consists